RADAR-base/radar-jersey/README.md

 ## Logging

 To enable logging with radar-jersey, please set the following configurations.
-The default is Log4J 2.
+For new projects, the default should be Log4j 2.
 A configuration file is included in the classpath.
 First include the following dependencies:

 ```kotlin
 dependencies {